U2 Travelguide

 Info

-U2 will probably have to vacate the studios in 2009, to make room for a new city development centre planned by the Dublin Docklands Development Authority.
-A variety of architects bid for the re-development, and U2 will find their new home in the top floors of a planned futuristic-looking skyscraper.
+U2 should vacate the studios in 2009, to make room for a new city development centre planned by the Dublin Docklands Development Authority.
+A variety of architects bid for the re-development, and U2 should find their new home in the top floors of a planned futuristic-looking skyscraper, which still is not in construction phase.

 Adress